simonw/llm/docs/embeddings/python-api.md

 if embedding_model.supports_binary:
     vector = embedding_model.embed(open("my-image.jpg", "rb").read())
 ```
+The `embedding_model.supports_text` property indicates if the model supports text input.

 Many embeddings models are more efficient when you embed multiple strings or binary strings at once.
 To embed multiple strings at once, use the `.embed_multi()` method:
 ```python
 vectors = list(embedding_model.embed_multi(["my happy hound", "my dissatisfied cat"]))